 For this project, WBRC worked closely with the City of Bangor, MDEP, and ACOE to streamline permitting efforts.

-In recent years, WBRC was responsible for programming, design, environmental permitting of several significant Husson facilities including Beardsley Meeting House/Gracie Theater, O’Donnell Commons, Furman Student Center renovations, three NCAA athletic fields, stormwater detention system and treatment areas and wetland mitigation, the university’s southern Maine campus in Westbrook, and the forthcoming Husson School of Business.
+In recent years, WBRC was responsible for programming, design, environmental permitting of several significant Husson facilities including Beardsley Meeting House/Gracie Theatre, O’Donnell Commons, Furman Student Center renovations, three NCAA athletic fields, stormwater detention system and treatment areas and wetland mitigation, the university’s southern Maine campus in Westbrook, and the forthcoming Husson School of Business.